Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***Martina Arés***

 Adam didn’t take long vacations.
-He was too busy, too invested in his own personal improvement (“making crazy progress again!”), improving everyone else with his aggressively cheery coaching (“Firth’ll kick my ass one day I bet!”), and building his family (“And we’ll *have* six or seven, you know.”
-“Dogs?”
-“No, Marty!
-Strapping boys, like me!”).
-That last line of his had earned him a slap across the shoulders...and that in turn had earned her a “punishment…”
+He was too busy, too invested in his own personal improvement ("making crazy progress again!"), improving everyone else with his aggressively cheery coaching ("Firth’ll kick my ass one day I bet!"), and building his family ("And we’ll *have* six or seven, you know."
+"Dogs?"
+"No, Marty!
+Strapping boys, like me!").
+That last line of his had earned him a slap across the shoulders...and that in turn had earned her a "punishment…"

 Which had, in turn, resulted in baby number two.